 If your partner is violent

-One in four women experiences domestic abuse or domestic violence at some point in their lives.
-It can be physical, sexual, emotional, psychological or financial, and is often a combination of these types.
+Domestic abuse or domestic violence can be physical, sexual, emotional, psychological or financial.
+It is often a combination of these.

 Pregnancy can be a trigger for domestic abuse, and existing abuse may get worse during pregnancy or after giving birth.